stephaneghozzi/zifco-data-processing/README.txt

 - "sample-nako-export.R" is a script that reads the processing pipeline output and generates samples of the NAKO exports of the questionnaires

+- "update-nako-metadata.R" is a script that runs the end of the processing pipeline, e.g., to only change the description of variables and data sets the NAKO metadata exported